Eid al-Fitr May 13 astronomer

-A member of the Arab Union for Astronomy and Space Sciences, Ibrahim Al-Jarwan, expects that the month of Ramadan will be completed by 30 days, so that the blessed Eid Al-Fitr will fall on Thursday, May 13.
+A member of the Arab Union for Astronomy and Space Sciences, Ibrahim Al-Jarwan, expected that Ramadan would complete 30 days, so that the blessed Eid Al-Fitr would fall on May 13th.

-And he mentioned that in the last days of the blessed month of Ramadan, fasting begins at 04:15 and Iftar / sunset at 07:01, and the length of the fasting period during this period reaches (14:46 hours)
+He mentioned that at the end of Ramadan, fasting and dawn begin at 04:15, and Iftar / sunset at 07:01.

 Follow our latest local and sports news, and the latest political and economic developments via Google news